CaptainSaturn/GDP_Social_Distancing_Dashboard/README.md

 # GDP_Social_Distancing_Dashboard
 Part of [Airport Integrated Crowd Monitoring and Social Distancing Analysis Platform](https://github.com/biantongfei/GDP_group5)

 ## Dashboard Application
 ..*Requirements file can be accessed from the main repository file.

-The Dashboard provides an interactive ___.
+The Dashboard provides an interactive visual tool to assess the social distancing situation in a given scene.
 The user can switch to different kinds of plots from the type of plot menu and to multiple viewpoints from the area dropdown menu.

 The dasboard has three sections:
 1.Viewport Section